Sometimes known as pre-testing, a baseline assessment is used to determine the prior knowledge that students have about a topic before it is taught.

-A baseline assessment allows the teacher to show students an overview of what they will be learning in a topic and to assess any prior knowledge or misconceptions.
-Baseline assessments can also be used to inform catch-up planning, or inform additional revision sessions towards the end of the course.
-Another possibility is a topic review that can support an initial baseline assessment and show progress between the two points in time.
+Baseline assessments allow teachers to show students an overview of what they will be learning and direct their teaching.
+Baseline assessments can also be used to inform catch-up planning, or additional revision sessions towards the end of the course.